Quantum Scrambling and State Dependence of the Butterfly Velocity: Temperature dependence of the butterfly velocity

+Hence $v_B$ is constant for operators that do not scramble.
+We noted above, however, that this result is not directly applicable to the transverse field Ising chain.

 Increasing variation of $v_B$ with temperature is observed in Fig.\,\ref{fig:vba} as integrability is increasingly broken by turning on $h_Z$ in the mixed field Ising model.
-Fig.\,\ref{fig:dvb} illustrates the bound (\ref{ineq:lv}) in the chaotic regime, where $v_S(v) > 0$.
-The bound has been written as a bound on the derivative of the butterfly velocity, and is found to be most constraining at intermediate temperatures and with strong chaos, where it is within an order of magnitude of the true value.

-The crossover temperature in Figs.\,\ref{fig:vba} and \ref{fig:dvb} is set by the energy gap $\Delta$ (of order $J$ for $h_Z = 0.1 \sim 0.5 J$), as we now explain.
+The crossover temperature in Fig.\,\ref{fig:vba} is set by the energy gap $\Delta$ (of order $J$ for $h_Z = 0.1 \sim 0.5 J$), as we now explain.
 Intuitively, one might expect $v_B$ to cease varying at temperatures $T \ll \Delta$.
 This is what is seen in the numerical data.
-We can argue for this by improving an aspect of the outlined proof of (\ref{ineq:bfinal}) above.
-The proof goes through if in (\ref{def:h}) we take $h$ to be instead given by
+We can argue for this by improving an aspect of the proof outlined previously.
+As we note there, the proof still goes through if we take $h$ in (\ref{ineq:bfinal}) to be instead given by